 After removing the nozzle, verify that your tires are still adequately inflated or you need to re-inflate them.

-While removing the nozzle from a bicycle pump, quick, deliberate motions might assist reduce the quantity of air wasted.
+While removing the nozzle from a bicycle pump, quick, deliberate motions might assist in reducing the quantity of air wasted.
 Remember that when pushing airflow in, the nozzle’s handle should be in line with the ground.

 Once the tire has been fully inflated, restore the lever to its original “unlocked” position.